 (CHICAGO) – Rush University Medical Center is ranked fifth among 102 leading academic medical centers in the United States in a study conducted by the health care services company Vizient.
 It is the fourth consecutive time Rush has been ranked among the top five in the study and the eighth time since the University HealthSystem Consortium, now part of Vizient, began the study in 2005.

-Rush is the only academic medical center in Illinois to receive a five-star rating and to receive the 2016 Bernard A. Birnbaum, MD, Quality Leadership Award.
+Rush is the only academic medical center in Illinois among those participating in the study to receive a five-star rating and to receive the 2016 Bernard A. Birnbaum, MD, Quality Leadership Award.
 Twelve other academic medical centers from across the United States received the award.

 The award recognizes Rush for demonstrating superior performance as measured by the Quality and Accountability Study, which has been conducted annually since 2005.
 The Birnbaum award winners were announced Sept.
 29 at the Vizient awards celebration in Dallas.

-In addition to 102 academic medical centers, Vizient included 124 community hospitals in this year’s study that evaluated the medical centers and hospitals on the criteria based on the Institute of Medicine’s six domains of care — safety, timeliness, effectiveness, efficiency, equity and patient centeredness.
+In addition to 102 academic medical centers, Vizient included 124 community hospitals in this year’s study, which evaluated the participating medical centers and hospitals on the criteria based on the Institute of Medicine’s six domains of care — safety, timeliness, effectiveness, efficiency, equity and patient centeredness.

 Rush most improved in efficiency, perfect in equity of care